-110. Mobilizing resources for WFP operations is a top priority.
-WFP plans to continue nurturing relationships with the existing donor base, aiming to secure predictable funding.
-The country office will seek to diversify its donor base, leveraging advocacy support from partners in order to fill any funding gaps.
-To encourage the provision of cash-based and in-kind support for WFP operations, the country office will engage with WFP liaison offices in donor capitals in order to ensure that operational needs are continually communicated to major donors, particularly to those providing in-kind contributions.
+109. Mobilizing resources for WFP operations is a top priority.
+WFP plans to continue nurturing relationships with existing donors, aiming to secure predictable funding.
+The country office will seek to diversify its donor base, leveraging advocacy support from partners to fill any funding gaps.
+To encourage the provision of cash-based and in-kind support for WFP operations, the country office will engage with WFP liaison offices in donor capitals to ensure that operational needs are continually communicated to major donors, particularly to those providing in-kind contributions.
 Further engagement with the host government, private sector entities, foundations and other development actors will be explored.
 WFP will also seize any opportunity for South-South cooperation, exchanges and engagement with standby partners.
 More details of WFP's approach to partner engagement can be found in its partnership action plan.